 What is Vibrio?

 Vibrio is a bacteria that lives in warm coastal seawater.
 There are many different kinds of Vibrio bacteria.
 Each kind can cause a different illness.
+Sometimes the illness related to vibrio infection is called Vibriosis.
+It is commonly called Vibrio for short.

 Some Vibrio bacteria will cause only a mild stomachache and mild diarrhea.
-Other Vibrio bacteria can cause severe diarrhea, vomiting, fever, and wound infections that can be life threatening.
+Other Vibrio bacteria can cause severe diarrhea, vomiting, fever, and wound infections that can be life-threatening.
 Cholera, a very severe form of diarrhea, is caused by two specific groups of Vibrio cholerae.
 These groups of Vibrio cholerae are not usually found in the United States, so the chance of someone in the United States getting cholera is very low.

-How can I get a Vibrio infection?
+How do you get a vibrio infection?

 A healthcare provider can test stool (poop) for Vibrio.

-How can I protect myself from Vibrio infection?
+How can I protect myself from vibrio infection?

-Since eating raw or undercooked seafood has been associated with vibrio infection, fully cooking seafood before eating it is a good way to prevent infection.
+Since eating raw or undercooked seafood has also been associated with vibrio infection, fully cooking seafood before eating it is a good way to prevent infection.

 Will Vibrio make me sick?
-How do I know if I have a Vibrio Infection?
+How do I know if I have a vibrio Infection?

 If a wound is infected with Vibrio, the area around the wound will become red and swollen.
 The bacteria from the wound can enter the blood and cause fevers, chills, and blisters.
-If this infection is not treated, it can turn into a serious infection.
+If this infection is not treated, it could turn into a serious infection.

 I have Vibrio.
 Can it make it harder for me to become pregnant?